 Other safety measures: While Sun Country isn’t cleaning its planes between each and every flight, the airline says it has boosted its cleaning procedures to any plane that’s on the ground for two or more hours – as well as overnight.
 The airline has suspended all snack and drink service onboard.

 United was the first big U.S. carrier to give up on blocking middle seats.
-United is selling flights to capacity.
+United has been selling flights to capacity since early 2020.

-Instead, it will simply alert travelers if their upcoming flight is 70% full or more.
+Instead, United will simply alert travelers if their upcoming flight is 70% full or more.
 In those cases, the airline will offer a free change to a flight with fewer seats occupied.

 Other safety measures: United has stepped up its cleaning procedures, with electrostatic spraying between each flight.
 United has also overhauled its boarding and deplaning processes.
 Travelers board United flights from back to front, and United announces row-by-row during the deplaning process so that travelers don’t bunch up while getting off the plane.